jscs-dev/node-jscs/CONTRIBUTING.md

 Some helpful datapoints to provide (if you can):

+1. Specific rules that that have issues (`jscs --verbose` helps with this)
 1. A failing test would be amazing
 1. Code snippets that make jscs exhibit the issue
 1. The version of jscs that you're using